-- The categories were established according to definitions of low, medium and high GWP profiles by industry124, the current and expected use of refrigerants on the market and the requirements in Regulation (EU) No 517/2014. - The points weighting per category is expected to incentivize the use of natural refrigerants. - An explanatory note was added providing the Method for calculating the total GWP of a mixture of refrigerants according to Annex IV of Regulation (EU) No 517/2014

-Core criteria Comprehensive criteria

-AC3.2.1 Global warming potential of mixture of refrigerants

-Points must be awarded to the tenderer according to the global warming potential (GWP) weighted average for the mixture of refrigerants that will be used in the data centre cooling system.
-This shall be calculated according the Annex IV of Regulation (EU) No 517/2014 see explanatory note).
-The points will be awarded according to the next resulting GWP weighted average intervals.
-A maximum of x points [to be specified] may be awarded.
+The categories were established acc cording to definitions of low medium and 1 Deleted: brackets cording to definitions of low, medium and high GWP profiles by industry , the e current and expected use of refrigerants on the market and the requirements in Regulation (EU) No 517/2014. • The points weighting per category is expected to incentivize the use of natural 1 Deleted: This is refrigerants. • An explanatory note was added providing the Method for calculating the total Deleted: and it provides riding the Method jor calculating the total Deleted: of GWP of a mixture of refrigerants acc cording to Annex IV of Regulation (EU) No 517/2014 Revised criteria proposal v3 Core criteria Comprehensive criteria AWARD CRITERIA AC3.2.1 Global warming potential of mixture of refrige erants Points must be awarded to the tenderer according to the global warming potential (GWP) weighted average for Deleted: in proportion the Annex IV of Regulation (EU) No 517/2014 see explan Deleted: that offers next resulting GWP weighted average intervals.
+A maxim um of x points [to be specified] may be awarded. $ \setminus \gamma$ Deleted: lowest

-- x points to resulting GWP weighted averages in the range of 0 to 10 - 0.6x points to resulting GWP weighted averages in the range of 11 to 150 - 0.2x points to resulting GWP weighted averages in the range of 151 to 750
+- x points to resulting GWP weighted averages in the range of 0 to 10 ٠ - 0.6x points to resulting GWP weighted averages in the range of 11 to 150 • - 0.2x points to resulting GWP weighted averages in the range of 151 to 750 •